 \subsection{Extrapolation scheme}

 The potential field and potential field-gradient components acquire the values mentioned previously at the center of symmetry of the charge distribution.
-Ideally, a constant value is preferred throughout the grid. but this is not possible with the charge distributions given in Figure~\ref{fig:cd}(ii)-(iv) and there would be non-zero potential field and potential field-gradient components present in scenarios where they should ideally be absent.
+Ideally, a constant value is preferred throughout the grid. but this is not possible with the charge distributions given in Figure~\ref{fig:cd}(ii)-(iv) and there are non-zero potential field and potential field-gradient components present in regions around the center (of the charge distribution) where they should ideally be absent.

-However, the error introduce by these non-zero components can be removed by extrapolating to the infinitesimal perturbation limit.
-To understand this we can take an example of the $\alpha$ polarizability tensor.
+However, the error introduced by these non-zero components can be eliminated by extrapolating to the infinitesimal perturbation limit, as illustrated below by considering the $\alpha$ polarizability tensor as an example.
 In equation \ref{eq:mu_full}, if $-\delta\mu'/\delta V_{\eta}$ is calculated without truncating \ref{eq:mu_full} at $V^2$, we get equation \ref{eq:alpha_full}.

 From equation \ref{eq:alpha_full} it is clear that the dipole-dipole polarizability ($\alpha'$) converges to a constant value ($\alpha^{o}$) as the perturbative field is infinitesimal ($V_{\gamma} \to 0$).
-This is what we refer to as a "zero-perturbation scenario".
+This is what we refer to as a "zero-perturbation limit".

-In order to achieve this, three perturbative calculations were done.
-In each subsequent calculation, the magnitude of the field and field-gradient was reduced by a factor of 10.
-For example, we used a potential-field strength of 0.009 a.u. for the initial applied perturbative field, two additional perturbations of magnitude 0.0009 a.u. and 0.00009 a.u. were used.
-The magnitude of each tensor component at zero perturbation was calculated by performing a linear extrapolation on the values calculated.
-The tensor components ($\alpha^{'}$) which should be zero as indicated by the point group symmetry of the molecule, will go to zero at zero perturbation, whereas the tensor components which should have a non-zero value there will converge to its corresponding constant value ($\alpha^{o}$).
+To achieve this, three perturbative calculations are performed, with the magnitude of the applied field and field-gradient reduced by a factor of 10 in each successive calculation.
+The zero-perturbation limit of each tensor component is then obtained by linear extrapolation over these three values.
+Tensor components that are required to vanish by the point group symmetry of the molecule ($\alpha^{'}$) extrapolate to zero, while non-zero components converge to their corresponding physical values ($\alpha^{o}$).
 A similar linear extrapolation approach can be taken to converge the $A$ and $C$ polarizability tensors.

-This extrapolation is illustrated in Figure \ref{fig:extrapolate}(i) and (ii) for the quadrupole-quadrupole polarizability of the \ce{H2O} molecule.
+This extrapolation is illustrated in Figure \ref{fig:extrapolate}(i) and (ii) for the quadrupole-quadrupole polarizability of the H$_2$O molecule.